30 found COVID positive in SAI tests at Patiala, Bengaluru; no Olympic-bound athlete in list | Sports-Games

 ''Keeping the safety of Olympic-bound athletes, coaches and support staff in mind, the SAI conducted precautionary RT-PCR tests at National Centre of Excellence in Patiala and Bengaluru.
 The reports received today indicate that all Olympic-bound athletes at both centres are COVID negative,'' the SAI statement read.

-The 16 positive result include 10 boxers and six track and field athletes, the SAI source said.

-In Bengaluru, a race walking coach has tested positive for the virus. ''...the good thing is that all positive cases are not Olympic-bound athletes.
+In Bengaluru, a race walking coach is among those who have tested positive for the virus. ''...the good thing is that all positive cases are not Olympic-bound athletes.
 The positive athletes have been isolated and the entire campus has been sanitised.''
 All weightlifters housed at the premier sports institute have returned negative for the virus.

 The boxers who have tested positive include Asian silver-medallist Deepak Kumar and India Open gold-medallist Sanjit.